Carnival Celebration current position

 Available on all Fun Ships is Chef's Table (VIP dining experience / 12-guest capacity) that includes multicourse dinner with ship's Master Chef, private cocktail reception and galley/kitchen tour.
 This dining option usually takes place in a non-traditional venue (a dedicated room in the galley) and can be booked onboard for USD 75 per person.

-Celebrity chef Emeril Lagasse has a specialty restaurant (located in the French Quarter of Deck 6 / portside).
+Celebrity chef Emeril Lagasse has a specialty restaurant (located in The Gateway/ Deck 6 portside).
 Lagasse is the chef and owner of 11 different restaurants, including 4 in New Orleans.
 He is a regular guest on Good Morning America (TV show) and has hosted 2000+ shows on Food Network (US pay-TV channel).
 Lagasse Restaurant offers New Orleans cuisine, including spicy creole specialties.
 Menu items include muffuletta sandwiches, oyster and cochon de lait po-boys, gumbo, jambalaya, side dishes (Creole potato salad with diced scallions, red beans, jazz-man rice), desserts (Bananas Foster, lemon icebox pie).
 For Breakfast are also offered Shrimp & Grits, and Shrimp Creole Omelet.
 A-la-carte menu appetizers cost US$2 each, entrees are priced at US$12.

 New (currently available on XL-class Carnival ships only) drinking and dining venues are within the themed zones "Lido" (deck 16) and "Summer Landing" (Lanai/promenade deck 8 aft).
 These include RedFrog Tiki Bar, The Watering Hole, Street Eats, Big Chicken by Shaq.